corydm92/lerna-test/README.md

 - Shows just the packages that have changed, useful to make sure changes are only in directories you have touched

+## Other Commands

+npm info @...scope

+- Useful to get info on a package you have pushed
+- ex: npm info @cdm-lerna-test/avatar

 ## Questions

 - Can I use a global public/private key in project root?